 The Nevada statute of limitations for a wrongful death claim is the same as for a personal injury claim: 2 years from the date of the loss.
 In this case, Luna-Delgado passed away on January 11, 2018.
 The statute of limitations would bar a claim after January 11, 2020.
 By initiating the claim in October 2019, her children have preserved their right to compensation under the law.

 A loved one’s passing is a tragedy and a wrongful death claim can’t totally make up for the loss.
-Sam & Ash, LLP don’t want you to endure any more hardship that can be avoided.
+Sam & Ash Injury Law doesn’t want you to endure any more hardship that can be avoided.
 A claim can bring justice and support during this difficult time.
 Our team is here for you any time, so call us at 1 (800) 304-2000.